Makuuchi: Becoming

 Elevation to yokozuna rank is a multi-stage process.
 After a tournament, the Yokozuna Deliberation Council, a body of lay people (that is, not former sumo wrestlers) who are appointed by the Japan Sumo Association to provide an independent quality control on yokozuna promotion, meet and discuss the performance of the top-ranked wrestlers.
-Usually at the instigation of the Japan Sumo Association they can make a recommendation that a particular ōzeki-ranked wrestler has the necessary attributes to be promoted.
+Usually, at the instigation of the Japan Sumo Association, they can make a recommendation that a particular ōzeki-ranked wrestler has the necessary attributes to be promoted.
 Their recommendation is then passed to the Judging division and then the Board of Directors of the Sumo Association who make the final decision.

-If a wrestler is deemed to have met the criteria then he will be visited in his training stable by a member of the Sumo Association Board of Directors who will formally give him the news.
-In the following days a tsuna or ceremonial rope will then be made in his stable and he will practice the ring entrance ceremony with advice from a previous or current yokozuna.
+If a wrestler is deemed to have met the criteria, then he will be visited in his training stable by a member of the Sumo Association Board of Directors who will formally give him the news.
+In the following days, a tsuna or ceremonial rope will then be made in his stable, and he will practice the ring entrance ceremony with advice from a previous or current yokozuna.
 Finally, he will have his inaugural ceremonial ring entry ceremony held at Meiji Shrine in Tokyo, which is usually completed within a couple of weeks of the tournament end.

 Retiring

-As opposed to all other sumo ranks, a yokozuna cannot be demoted.
-However, during tournaments, expectations are very high for yokozuna.
-A yokozuna is expected to win or at least be a serious contender for championships on a regular basis.
-A yokozuna is expected to retire if he can no longer compete at the peak of the sport, or in some cases (such as Futahaguro or Harumafuji) is deemed to have not upheld the dignity of the rank.
-Expectations are so high that, even in the course of one tournament, a yokozuna who early on appears to be headed for a losing tournament will feel the pressure to retire.
-It is common and expected for a yokozuna to withdraw from a tournament with a real or imagined injury to avoid a make-koshi (a losing record) and the expectation to retire.
-These expectations are a large part of the reason that the promotion criteria for yokozuna are so strict in the first place.
+Unlike other sumo ranks, a yokozuna cannot be demoted, but in exchange their performance is held to a very high standard.
+A yokozuna is expected to regularly win championships, or at least be a serious contender for them, and even a single make-koshi (losing record) can pose concerns.
+It is common for a yokozuna to withdraw from a tournament for health reasons, even after the tournament has started, if they find themselves unable to perform at the expected level.
+A yokozuna who is consistently unable to compete at the peak of the sport is expected to retire from competition altogether.
+The strength and informal nature of these expectations are a major reason that the promotion criteria for yokozuna are so strict in the first place.

+Retirement can also in some cases (such as Futahaguro, Asashōryū, or Harumafuji) be prompted by a judgment that the yokozuna has not upheld the dignity of the rank, independent of tournament performance.